 My friend and I always thought we could set aside our difference in opinion with the cousin and reach some agreement that would be a win-win for all three partners and would be more in the spirit of the equal partnership that we had initially agreed to.
 The cousin held fast in his position so we had to bring in a lawyer to act as a quasi-mediator in order to try and reach an agreement.

 At the end of the day, the lawyer indicated that while the cousin’s documentation was sloppy and unprofessional, we did not have any documentation of our own to support our position and as a result, the lawyer felt that a judge would side with the cousin.
-He advised that we could move to litigation in order to try and reach a settlement, however the litigation process would be costly and due to our lack of supporting documentation, would not likely turn out in our favor.
+He advised that we could move to litigation in order to try and reach a settlement, however the litigation process would be costly and due to our lack of supporting documentation, would not likely turn out in our favour.
 In light of this, we reached an agreement whereby my friend and I received approximately $600K each and the father-in-law received approximately $2.8M.

 Here are the lessons that I have taken away from this deal:

 1) Always have a proper, written JVA in place for any partnership.
 I would suggest that it is even more important to have a written agreement when dealing with friends and family as there may be a tendency to think that you do not require the same level of diligence when dealing with friends/family as you can always work something out.
 This is not always the case.

 2) Seek a lawyer’s advice at the beginning of a deal, not the end of a deal.
 Legal fees may seem costly, however in this case, we left a large sum of money on the table due to lack of documentation and legal guidance.